CAS-ual-TY/plus-board-game-framework/README.md

 **Mill**

-We implemented Mill (De.: "Mühle") in a single day of actual work time to proof how easily you can make a board game using our framework.
-This is the second project we implemented using it.
+We implemented Mill (De.: "Mühle") in a single day of actual work time to proof how easily you can make a board game using this framework.
+This is the second game project we implemented.

 ![mill](https://user-images.githubusercontent.com/41904979/152607434-3801c0e3-79ef-48ee-a3ad-404edaa4503a.png)